michaelyatco/choredoor/ChoreDoor1.md

 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/robot.svg
 ```

-Next, paste this url path as the value to a new global variable called `botDoor`.
-Now, within your `door1` arrow function, change the `src` of `door1` to the value of `botDoor`.
+Next, paste this url path as the value to a new global variable called `botDoorPath`.
+Now, within your `door1` arrow function, change the `src` of `door1` to the value of `botDoorPath`.

 Hint: An object's `src` value can be assigned a new 	value with: